alteixeira20/42_get_next_line/README.md

 - Generated transcripts land in `.tester/tests/expected/` with the naming convention `<fixture>_<test>.out`, enabling deterministic diffs against the fixtures or peer outputs.
 - The tester output doubles as a progress log; store it (e.g., `make run | tee tester.log`) and apply the AWK one-liner above to archive trend data across iterations.
 - Failures are immediately visible thanks to the exit-status checks, making it easy to pinpoint which harness/input pair triggered the regression.

-## <a id="related-projects"></a>Related Projects
-- `libft`: foundational utility set that inspired the naming of our helper functions, even though this project ships its own minimalist clones.
-- Upcoming core projects (`ft_printf`, `pipex`) benefit from the streaming patterns and buffer discipline refined here, especially static state management.

 ## <a id="credits"></a>Credits
 Crafted by paalexan at 42 Porto.
 Feel free to study, adapt, or extend the work—attribution is appreciated when sharing or forking.